Found a cavity and wondering if you can just ignore it for a while?

 To prevent cavities, follow these oral hygiene tips:

-- Brush your teeth twice a day every day with fluoride toothpaste, for 2 minutes.
+- Brush your teeth twice daily with fluoride toothpaste for 2 minutes.

 - Floss daily to clean between teeth

-- Be regular with your routine teeth cleanings and oral exams.
-Ask your dentist if you are at a high caries of caries and need preventive treatments like dental sealants and/or fluoride treatments
+- Be diligent with your routine teeth cleanings and oral exams.
+Ask your dentist if you have a high risk of caries and need preventive treatments like dental sealants and/or fluoride treatments.

 - Avoid snacks and beverages that are highly acidic or contain excessive sugar.